 - The main constituent of Streblus asper dried bark glycosides, saponins and sapogenins.
 Alpha-amyrin acetate, lupeol acetate, lupeol and betasitosterol are also present.

 - The latex of tree contains resin and a bitter substance, streblid (neither a glucoside nor an alkaloid).

 - The root bark contained cardenolide glycosides, asperoside and strebloside and 6-deoxyallose.
 Asperoside and strebloside have antifilarial activity.

 Ayurvedic Properties and Action

 In Ayurveda the stem bark of Streblus asper is referred as Sakhotaka.
 The bark is considered astringent, bitter in taste (Rasa), pungent after digestion (Vipaka), and is hot in effect (Virya).
 Sakhotaka is an Ushna Virya herb.
 Ushna Virya or hot potency herb, subdues Vata (Wind) and Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
+It has the property of digestion, vomiting and purging, and gives a feeling of lightness.
 It is considered bad for sperms and fetus.